patmansk/ha-addons/radicale/DOCS.md

 3. URL: `http://<ha-ip>:5232`
 4. Username/Password: as configured in htpasswd

-### Example: Nextcloud / Syncthing / etc.

-Point your client to `http://<ha-ip>:5232` with the configured credentials.

 ## Birthday Calendar Conversion

 Radicale 3.8.0+ supports automatic conversion of birthday events from personal calendars into a separate "birthdays" calendar.
 The following options control this behavior: